 Somehow, it was worse not having Dee there.
 He knew he should be relieved, and proud, that she had found a job.
 And he was.
 He was.
 But he was also insanely jealous and resentful.
 In all their years of marriage, he had been the provider.
 He had worked hard to provide for her, and he had loved doing it.
 Now he was feeling rather useless, and he loathed the fact he was the cause of the sudden changes they were going through.

-He had always identified himself first and foremost as a father and husband, and he was guilty and rather shocked to realise that his identity had been so tied to his job.
+He had always identified himself first and foremost as a father and husband, and he was guilty and rather shocked to realize that his identity had been so tied to his job.
 He felt lost.

 Movement in the doorway caught his eye, but when he glanced up, he was alone.